uwdata/boba/tutorial/rules.md

 decision point, namely boba will substitute different options in different universes and properly cross with other decisions.

-The block identifier will be used to denote a node in the graph in JSON spec.
+The block identifier will be used to denote a node in the graph in Boba config.
-If the JSON spec cannot find a corresponding block in the script template, an error will be raised.
+If the Boba config cannot find a corresponding block in the script template, an error will be raised.
 However, if the script template contains a block that does not appear in the graph, only a warning will be raised and the block will not appear in any generated universes.